Canada

 Who assumes responsibility?

-• Producers: Register, remit EHFs, support outreach.
+• Producers: Register, remit EHFs, support outreach

-• Producers: Data accuracy, EHF remittance.
+• Producers: Data accuracy, EHF remittance

-• Collection hosts: Host batteries, safe handling.
+• Collection hosts: Host batteries, safe handling

-• Regulator: Plan approval, audits, sanctions.
+• Regulator: Plan approval, audits, sanctions

-Legal basis: Electronic Products Stewardship Regulations under the Environment Act include rechargeable batteries with EEE; no standalone primary battery EPR.
+Legal basis: Electronic Products Stewardship Regulations under the Environment Act include rechargeable batteries with EEE.
+No standalone primary battery EPR.

 What the program includes